 Captrust’s management team and members of its investment committee have a clean disciplinary record.
 The firm does note that financial advisors who serve as portfolio managers have their own separate disclosures, and as such advises clients to look specifically at their forms.

-The Securities and Exchange Commission (SEC) requires all registered investment advisors to disclose any legal or disciplinary events against the company or its employees that would be material to a client’s evaluation of the firm or the integrity of the management team.
+The SEC requires all registered investment advisors to disclose any legal or disciplinary events against the company or its employees that would be material to a client’s evaluation of the firm or the integrity of the management team.
 Learn more by viewing the firm’s public disclosures on its Investment Advisor Public Disclosure (IAPD) page.

-Legally known as Alight Financial Advisors, LLC, Aon Hewitt Financial Advisors provides advisory services to individual investors with employer-sponsored retirement plans.
+Alight Financial Advisors, LLC provides advisory services to individual investors with employer-sponsored retirement plans.
 Specifically, the firm’s team of roughly 60 employees provides portfolio management and financial planning services, as well as educational seminars and workshops.

 Retirement plan participants typically have two choices: They can receive investment recommendations online and follow them if they wish (employers typically cover this cost), or give the firm discretionary control to manage their account without them approving each trade.
 In the latter instance, clients can add on the option to receive steady income payments throughout retirement.

-Investment recommendations made by Aon Hewitt Financial Advisors depend on the choices available in the retirement plan, but generally include mutual funds, commingled funds, separate accounts and public equities.
+Investment recommendations made by Alight Financial Advisors, LLC depend on the choices available in the retirement plan, but generally include mutual funds, commingled funds, separate accounts and public equities.
 The firm uses software from Financial Engines Advisors to create its target allocations.

-Independent Advisor Alliance, LLC offers asset management, retirement planning and financial planning services to individuals both with and without high net worths as well as small businesses, pension and profit-sharing plans and charitable organizations.
+Independent Advisor Alliance, LLC offers asset management, retirement planning and financial planning services to individuals both with and without high net worths as well as small businesses, pension and profit-sharing plans, charitable organizations and investment clubs.

-Headquartered in Charlotte, N.C., the firm is made up of a network of independent advisors spread across 132 additional offices; they are primarily located in the East and Midwest, as well as in California.
+Headquartered in Charlotte, N.C., the firm is made up of a network of independent advisors spread across 132 additional offices throughout the country.
 The advisors typically operate under their own branding and ownership, yet affiliate with Independent Advisor Alliance for their licensing and certain support services, such as technology and compliance.

 The firm first registered with the SEC as an investment advisor in 2013.
 Independent Advisor Alliance is owned by its founder Robert Russo, who currently serves as CEO.